 I know what players mean when they say it's hard to get into Free Realms

 .
 After all, it might feel a bit strange to play a game where obviously younger players are busily enjoying themselves.
 I run into the same resistance when I tell people how much Mabinogi

 of our MMOs are filled with "younger" players.
 Even if the player is 67 years old, the joy of playing an MMO equalizes all of us.
 No, I'm not about to join in with a Free Realms

 chat on who is cuter, Bieber or... some other teen idol, but I appreciate the fact that Free Realms

 might just be a gateway MMO for many young players.

 "Just imagine if you had Free Realms when you were 12 or so.
 It's hard to think about because our teenage years are so burned into our psyches, but imagine having access to not only a chat room but an entire world."

 No game is without controversy, however.
 Many players have expressed concern that the only content to be finished has been the kind that is sold in that aforementioned cash shop.
-In fact, the new area of Sunstone Valley is due to be released any time now.
-It's one of two major areas that have been talked about for three years.
+In fact, the new area of Sunstone Valley is due to be released any time now

 There's an MMO born every day, and every game is someone's favorite.
 Why I Play is a column in which the Massively staff members kick back and reminisce about all their favorite MMOs.
 Whether it's the new hotness or an old fan favorite loaded with nostalgia, each title we cover here tugs at our heartstrings and keeps us coming back for more.